 When finished, you will be allowed to rest for 15 to 30 minutes to let the medication take effect.
 The nurse will also make sure you don't have any unexpected side effects before you leave the doctor's office.

 What will I experience during the procedure?

-You will probably feel a "pinch" when the needle is inserted.
-As soon as the medication is delivered, though, you should feel less discomfort.
-Sometimes the needle has to be inserted fairly deep to reach the nerve causing your problem.
-This can be temporarily uncomfortable, but it is important to hold still so that the needle is inserted correctly.
+You will probably feel a "pinch" when the doctor inserts the needle.
+However, as soon as the injection delivers the medication, you should feel less discomfort.
+Sometimes the doctor must insert the needle deep to reach the nerve causing your problem.
+This can be temporarily uncomfortable, but it is important to hold still so that the doctor can correctly insert the needle.

 If you require an injection close to a major nerve or bundle of nerves, such as the sciatic nerve, your doctor will tell you to speak up if you get a sudden jolt of pain.
 This means that the needle has come too close to the major nerve and will need to be retracted and re-positioned.
 This happens rarely, however, so it should not be a major concern.